 Setting Sourcing Criteria

-Values in custom fields can be sourced from information from another record in your account.
+Custom fields can pull values from other records in your account.
 The information populated in the custom field is then dependent on fields associated with a record selected on another field within that form.
-Sourcing enhances your NetSuite forms by reducing data-entry errors and ensuring that your customers and employees always have the most current information.
+Sourcing helps reduce data-entry errors and keeps your forms up-to-date with the latest information your customers and employees need.

-Sourcing can be done from both standard and custom fields.
+You can source data from both standard and custom fields.

-For example, two custom fields, Sales Rep and Sales Rep Email, are placed on a custom case form.
-When a customer record is selected in the Customer field, the sales representative already defined in the selected customer record is sourced to the Sales Rep field on the case form.
-The Sales Rep Email field defaults to the email address defined for the sourced Sales Rep.
+For instance, you can have two custom fields, Sales Rep and Sales Rep Email, on a custom case form.
+When a customer record is selected in the Customer field, the sales representative already defined in the selected customer record is automatically filled in on the Sales Rep field on the case form.
+The Sales Rep Email field then defaults to the email address defined for the sourced Sales Rep.

 The following diagram shows the custom field sourcing and filtering setup required to populate the Sales Rep and Sales Rep Email fields on a custom case form with data from the customer record: